Role & Responsibilities

 Job evaluation questionnaires are rated by the Joint Job Evaluation Committee as outlined in Article 14 of the Collective Agreement.
 The Joint Job Evaluation Committee shall consist of two YusApuY representatives (raters) and two Employer representatives.
 The Joint Appeals Committee shall consist of one (1) YusApuY representative and one (1) Employer representative.

-Members in good standing interested in training to be a Job E Rater) are required to notify the Executive Board via the YusApuY office (electronic submissions welcome).
-The notification should outline the member’s specific interest in union involvement and any previous union or committee-related experience.
+Members in good standing interested in training to be a Job E Rater are required to notify the Executive Board via the YusApuY office (electronic submissions welcome).
+The notification should outline the member’s specific interest in becoming a member of the Job Evaluation Committee, and indicate any union involvement and any previous union or committee-related experience.
 The Union will acknowledge the request, in writing, as soon as practicable.

-Members will be appointed to the Job Evaluation Committee for an indefinite term, according to Article V & Section 1(f) of the Constitution.
-A Job Evaluation Committee member who does not uphold their responsibilities or misses a significant number of meetings without a reasonable explanation may be asked by the Executive Board to resign from the Committee.
+Members will be appointed to the Job Evaluation Committee for an indefinite term, according to Article V, Section 1(f) of the Constitution.
+A Job Evaluation Committee member who does not uphold their responsibilities or misses a significant number of meetings without a reasonable explanation may be asked by the Chair, Vice Chair or First Vice President to resign from the Committee.
 If the member refuses to resign, deappointment action may be taken to remove the member from the Committee (see Article VI, Section 4).
 Committee members are expected to notify the Chair if they require a leave of absence or cannot attend meetings.

-The Chair of the Committee, and co-Chair alternate, will be a member of the Committee, elected annually by the Committee (see Constitution Article V, Section 1).
-The Co-Chair alternate will act as Chair in the absence of the Chair.
+The Chair of the Committee, and Vice Chair, will be a member of the Committee, elected biennially (every two years) by the Committee (see Constitution Article V, Section 1) in accordance with the Policy for the Role and Selection of Chairs and Vice Chairs.
+The Vice Chair will act as Chair in the absence of the Chair.

 The Chair will:

-- prepare agendas and Chair meetings of the Committee;
+- Prepare agendas and along with the First Vice President, Chair meetings of the Committee;

-- act as a liaison between the Committee and the Executive Board; and
+- Act as a liaison between the Committee and the Executive Board;

 Communication & Meetings